 Now let’s use our shipping calculator to compare shipping rates for a 2-pound package and a 15-pound package, both sent from LA.
 Here’s the 2-pound package again:

-At s $24.23, the cheapest way to ship a 2-pound package from LA to Singapore with USPS First Class International.
+At $24.23, the cheapest way to ship a 2-pound package from LA to Singapore is with USPS First Class International.
 Using Easyship will also save you money off the listed retail rate.

 Now let’s increase the package weight to 15 pounds.
 As expected, the rates increase.
 And now the cheapest courier service is SF Express, a regional courier in Singapore.

 It seems we’re paying a minimum of $75 to send a 15-pound package from LA to Singapore.
 That said, many merchants would have missed SF Express if their research only included rates from top shipping companies like DHL.

 Using a rate calculator makes it easy to find then compare the cheapest rates to Singapore.
 You can skip the hassle of visiting different courier sites.
 Skip the note taking.
 Plus, you find all the small-time couriers who may offer better rates for your specific order.

 Cross-border shipping can be more complicated and expensive than domestic shipping.
 Here are the two primary factors that make shipping to Singapore a bit more complex, and sometimes, more costly.

 Singapore, like all countries, assesses import duties and taxes on all cross-border shipments.
 Import fees can be hard to calculate because they vary by shipment weight, product category, and other factors.
 Shipments under a certain value threshold aren’t subject to any fees, though.

 Confused?
 Yep, been there.
 Using our Free Tax and Duty Calculator for Singapore is an easy way to see the duties and taxes you’ll pay on your next shipment.
 Here we see the duties and taxes owed on an $800 laptop imported to Singapore from the US.